18.104.22.168 The (Plot Details) Spacing Tab

 Gap Between....(in %)

-This combination box value controls the spacing between the columns, bars, or boxes for each X value, in units of % of the width of the columns, bars, or boxes at each X value.
+This combination box value controls the spacing between the columns, bars, boxes for each X value, or doughnuts, in units of % of the width of the columns, bars, boxes at each X value or doughnut.
 The control supports keyboard entry or selecting from the drop-down list.

 The default value is 20; accepted values range from 0 to 100.
+Please note, for a doughnut plot, this option accepts the values from -100 to 100.
 If the input value is not an integer, it will be rounded up to the next integer.

 The default value is 0.
 The accepted range is from -100 to 100.